CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_vitamins_minerals_vitamin_d_html.md

 * Children 12 to 24 months old need 600 IU of vitamin D each day.

-Did You Know?**Your child’s age matters when it comes to cow’s milk.
-For children older than 12 months, plain whole cow’s milk is a great source of vitamin D.**
+Did You Know?**Your childaÌ‚â‚¬TMs age matters when it comes to cowaÌ‚â‚¬TMs milk.
+For children older than 12 months, plain whole cowaÌ‚â‚¬TMs milk is a great source of vitamin D.**

-Most cow’s milk sold in stores is fortified with vitamin D. **For babies younger than 12 months**, cow’s milk is not recommended because it may put your baby at risk for intestinal bleeding.
-It also has too many proteins and minerals for your baby’s kidneys to handle easily and does not have the right amount of nutrients your baby needs.
+Most cowaÌ‚â‚¬TMs milk sold in stores is fortified with vitamin D. **For babies younger than 12 months**, cowaÌ‚â‚¬TMs milk is not recommended because it may put your baby at risk for intestinal bleeding.
+It also has too many proteins and minerals for your babyaÌ‚â‚¬TMs kidneys to handle easily and does not have the right amount of nutrients your baby needs.